ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/try-chyt.md

 - `check_for_redirects=true`;
 - `use_path_as_db=false`.

-The JDBC driver can be used as a basis for using[DBeaver](https://dbeaver.io), an open-source database management program.
+The JDBC driver can be used as a basis for using [DBeaver](https://dbeaver.io), an open-source database management program.
 DBeaver 6.1.5 was used for testing.
 If the ClickHouse-JDBC driver is not installed automatically, [download](https://github.com/yandex/clickhouse-jdbc) it manually.
 You must use a driver version higher than 0.1.55.

 ## CLI and Python API { #cli-and-api }

 CHYT has the official Python API and the official command line utility.
 For more information, see [CLI and Python API](../../../../user-guide/data-processing/chyt/cli-and-api.md).